GabrielChiorcea/Personal-nextjs-portfolio/content/_index.md

   image: "/images/author.jpg"
   bg_text: "Gabriel"
   description: |
-    I am a technical guy in web and servers, with experience in quickly solving problems and integrating diverse technologies.
+    I am a technical guy, <em><strong>web</strong></em> and <em><strong>servers</strong></em>, with experience in solving problems and integrating diverse technologies.
 I have a practical, results-oriented approach and am always eager to learn and optimize existing solutions.

 featuredBy: